 Thoroughly evaluate each carbon project for alignment with key quality criteria.

 After completing thorough due diligence, we narrowed our options down to two carbon offset projects that met our requirements.
 On the 51st anniversary of Earth Day, we asked our employees to vote on their preferred project, giving them a voice in designing our carbon offset strategy.
 By using a gamification approach and sharing educational materials on the role of carbon offsets and the specific projects we evaluated, we empowered our employees to make the final decision on project selection.
-Below are more details about the two projects we procured offsets from:

 Empower employees to fuel the success of the sustainability strategy.